Gabriel Moreno Preview, Player Props: Diamondbacks vs. Orioles

 Gabriel Moreno At The Plate

-- Moreno has reached base via a hit in 48 games this season (of 83 played), and had multiple hits in 24 of those games.
+- Moreno has picked up a hit in 49 of 84 games this year, with multiple hits 25 times.

-- He has homered in six games this season (7.2%), leaving the park in 2% of his trips to the plate.
+- He has gone deep in 7.1% of his games this year, and 2% of his trips to the plate.

-- Moreno has had an RBI in 28 games this season (33.7%), including six multi-RBI outings (7.2%).
-He has also driven in three or more of his team's runs in four contests.
+- Moreno has driven home a run in 28 games this season (33.3%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.